KevinWang15/img-with-aspect-ratio/README.md

 It generates an image with certain aspect ratio in memory, uses the image to make the browser calculate the width/height of the element and recalculate & apply them automatically when resized (keeping the aspect ratio).

 # Advantages
-* Once set up, no JavaScript is needed any more.
+* Once set up, no JavaScript is needed any more, doesn't rely on JS watchers or callbacks.
 * No obscure css, plays well with other css (e.g. max-width/min-width/media query).
 * Good compatibility across browsers, supports IE8.
 * Customizable crop options (crop/contain/position).